PRIVACY & COOKIES POLICY

-Qualtex UK Limited, a limited company registered in England and Wales under company number 00708974 and have our registered office at Unit 1 Denton Hall Farm Road, Denton, Manchester, ("Qualtex", "we", "us" or "our") is committed to protecting and respecting your personal information and your privacy.
+Qualtex UK Limited, a limited company registered in England and Wales under company number 00708974 and have their registered office at Unit 1 Denton Hall Farm Road, Denton, Manchester, ("Qualtex" and “Parts Retail Group Ltd”, "we", "us" or "our") are committed to protecting and respecting your personal information and your privacy.

 At http://www.appliancespareswarehouse.co.uk our primary focus is maximising our devotion to the best customer service possible.
 Our website follows that very focus, to make your shopping as easy and personal as possible.

-For the purposes of the General Data Protection Regulation the data controller is Qualtex UK Limited.
-We are registered with the Information Commissioner's Office with registration number: Z3575307.
+For the purposes of the General Data Protection Regulation the data controller is Qualtex UK Limited, acting for and on behalf of Parts Retail Group Ltd, and are registered with the Information Commissioner's Office with registration number: Z3575307.

 We may collect and process any of the following information about you: